 So if you like horror, you like zombies, and you like some gore in your movies, then I’d recommend watching Yummy on Shudder!
 I’d rate it a solid 9 out of 10.
 I’m also going to give myself a shameless plug to one of my previous blogs, 31 Days of Horror, where I’ve compiled a pretty hefty list of horror movies!
 I’ll likely be updating that list very soon, so we’ll have some fresh titles to choose from when October rolls around.

-If you don’t have a subscription to Shudder, you can also pick up Yummy on Bluray or DVD from Amazon at the links below.
+If you don’t have a subscription to Shudder, you can also pick up Yummy on Bluray or DVD from Amazon.